 Chase Field was packed with 41,382 fans cheering for a Diamondbacks win.
 The BOB was the first retractable roof ballpark with a grass surface playing field.
-The 9 million pound steel roof is kept open during the day so the grass can grow, but is closed; it takes only four minutes, a few hours prior to first pitch allowing the air conditioning to be turned on.
+The 9-million-pound steel roof, kept open during the day so the grass can grow, is now closed.
+Closing it takes only four minutes, a few hours prior to first pitch, allowing the air conditioning to be turned on.
 This formula has worked very well during the summer months.
 The BOB is also known for having a pool in the right center field stands.
 During the game Jeromy Burnitz hit a solo shot right into the pool.
 The BOB provides a unique ballpark experience.
-Since the Phoenix area is comprised of individuals from all over the country the BOB’s concession stands offer something for everyone.
-I had a Chicago style Italian Beef sandwich that was delicious, in fact it was one of the best ballpark items I’ve ever had.
-Diamondback Matt Kata hit a solo home run in the fourth inning tying the game at one.
+Since the Phoenix area is comprised of individuals from all over the country, the BOB’s concession stands offer something for everyone.
+I had a Chicago-style Italian Beef sandwich that was delicious; in fact, it was one of the best ballpark items I’ve ever had.
+Diamondback Matt Kata hit a solo home run in the fourth inning, tying the game at one.
 This excited the crowd, but also was the beginning of one of the longest games in Arizona Diamondbacks history.
-Randy Johnson would throw 8 innings of 3 hit 1 run ball, but was matched by Dodger Odalis Perez who also pitched 8 innings, allowing 5 hits.
-Bother pitchers performances went unrewarded as neither team could break the 1-1 tie.
-Ten other pitchers would pitch in what turned out to be a 15-inning game, which ended on Diamondback Shea Hillenbrand’s single scoring David Dellucci for a 2-1 victory.
-After 4 hours and 10 minutes the game was finally over!
-The Diamondbacks good fortune could have been attributed to the fans that sung the 7th inning stretch in the middle of the 14th inning.
-All in all it was a great game shared with some of the friendliest fans in the Majors.
+Randy Johnson would throw eight innings of 3-hit, 1-run ball, but was matched by Dodger Odalis Perez, who also pitched eight innings, allowing 5 hits.
+Other pitchers’ performances went unrewarded as neither team could break the 1-1 tie.
+Ten other pitchers would pitch in what turned out to be a 15-inning game, which ended on Diamondback Shea Hillenbrand’s single, scoring David Dellucci for a 2-1 victory.
+After 4 hours and 10 minutes, the game was finally over!
+The Diamondbacks’ good fortune could have been attributed to the fans that sung the 7th inning stretch in the middle of the 14th inning.
+All in all, it was a great game shared with some of the friendliest fans in the Majors.

 Although visiting Major League Ballparks around the country has been fun, experiencing new things in each city has made the trip worth every penny.
 While in Arizona I spent time with my cousin Mike.
-Mike and I are the same generation, but seventeen years apart.
+Mike and I are the same generation, but 17 years apart.
 It was fun getting to know him and his family.
-It’s amazing how even though you are not familiar with a long lost relative, the fact that you are family brings a sense of friendship and love.
+It’s amazing how even though you are not familiar with a long-lost relative, the fact that you are family brings a sense of friendship and love.
 Mike and I bonded over that weekend in Arizona.
-Since the trip Mike and I have kept in contact, Visiting Arizona was not only a chance to see another ballpark, but more importantly and opportunity to bond with another part of my family.
+Since the trip, Mike and I have kept in contact.
+Visiting Arizona was not only a chance to see another ballpark, but, more importantly, an opportunity to bond with another part of my family.